wsjung0516/rxjs/index.md

 ## Welcome to RxJS Notes

-This page is aims to share my knowlege about rxjs technics.
+This page aims to share my knowlege about rxjs technics.

 ### Technic1:
-1. From the array, each item is used as a part of url  to get the first result through async communication
+1. Each item in the array is used as a part of the url to get the first result through asynchronous communication.
-2. Result of the first async communication, it is used as part or url to get the second result from remote server
+2. The result of the first async communication is used in the url to get the second result from the remote server.
-3. With the second result, get the image url.
+3. Get the image url with the second result.

 ![](assets/images/technic1-1.png)